skhal/lab/cluster/net.lab.nuc.md

 FreeBSD-14.3-RELEASE-amd64-mini-memstick.img: OK
 ```

-Insert the memstick and write the image:
+Write the image to the memstick:

 ```console
 % disktuil list